-Notwithstanding the above, Mr. Adelbert A. Legasto is a Director of the Fund and is also a Director of BPI Investment Management Inc. (BIMI).
-Mr. Simon R. Paterno is also an officer of the Bank of the Philippine Islands.
-Mr. Romeo L. Bernardo is an Independent Director of the Fund and an Independent Director of the Bank of the Philippine Islands.
+Notwithstanding the above, Mr. Adelbert A. Legasto is a Director of the Fund and is also a Director of BPI Investment Management, Inc. (BIMI).

 Dealings with related parties such as deposit or investment products of BPI are done on an arm's length basis and in accordance with the best execution requirements set in the established internal guidelines.